Georgian wine PDO

 Kvareli

-Kvareli is one of Kakheti's most renowned PDOs, dedicated exclusively to Saperavi.
-The wines are deeply colored, full-bodied, and long-lived, known for their rich fruit, firm tannins, and remarkable aging potential.
+Kvareli is one of Kakheti's most prestigious PDOs, devoted exclusively to Saperavi.
+These wines are deeply colored, powerful, and built for aging, known for their dark fruit intensity, firm tannins, and long, confident structure.

 Learn more